tinamayswinkels/eon/_projects/uma-leopold-night.md

     <p>For this project we worked hand-in-hand with the Uma &amp; Leopold team
-    on the creative direction of the campaign helping them bring their vision to life.&nbsp;<br /><br />We researched and coordinated to shoot in this beautiful cafe in the heart of change with a mixture of natural lighting and flash, working with a range of props and accessories and a mix of professional models and real customers.&nbsp;</p><p>The client wanted a sophisticated daytime feeling moving to a more grungy, flash feeling at
+    on the creative direction of the campaign helping them bring their vision to life.&nbsp;<br /><br />We researched and coordinated to shoot in this beautiful cafe in the heart of Canggu with a mixture of natural lighting and flash, working with a range of props and accessories and a mix of professional models and real customers.&nbsp;</p><p>The client wanted a sophisticated daytime feeling moving to a more grungy, flash feeling at